Hi |

 Wool Sisal - Wool sisal-look rugs are popular alternatives to real sisal (coir and seagrass).

-Worsted Wool - An extra step in wool processing that combs out shorter fibers resulting in durable and lustrous yarns.
+Worsted Wool - An extra step in wool processing that combs out shorter fibres resulting in durable and lustrous yarns.

 Woven Carpets - Carpet made on a weaving loom where backing threads and pile are woven at the same time, creating strong anchors for the tufts.
 Axminster and Wilton are both well known woven carpets, offering a wider range of patterns.